ayrat555/ayrat555.github.io/_posts/2018-08-26-be-productive-with-org-mode.md

 ### Introduction

-In my [previous post about emacs](http://www.badykov.com/emacs/2018/07/31/why-emacs-is-a-great-editor/) I mentioned [Org-mode](https://orgmode.org/), note manager and organizer.
+In my [previous post about emacs](http://www.badykov.com/emacs/2018/07/31/why-emacs-is-a-great-editor/) I mentioned [Org-mode](https://orgmode.org/), a note manager and organizer.
 In this post, I'll describe my day-to-day Org-mode use cases.

 ### Notes and to-do lists